microsoft/jericho/docs/source/tutorial_quick.rst

                 print('My Current Location:', env.get_player_location())

-Finding Valid Actions
+Getting Valid Actions
 ---------------------

 One of the most common difficulties with parser-based text games is identifying which actions are recognized by the parser and applicable in the current location.
-Jericho's :meth:`jericho.FrotzEnv.find_valid_actions` provides a best-guess list of *valid-actions* that will have an effect on the current game state:
+Jericho's :meth:`jericho.FrotzEnv.get_valid_actions` provides a best-guess list of *valid-actions* that will have an effect on the current game state:

 .. code-block:: python